I had no idea where we were. I’d lost all direction. Our eyes had been blindfolded.

 We had been left sitting on a cold, hard floor with a steady droning noise, emanating from some machine close by, which eventually put me to sleep.

 When I woke it was dark and I was still blindfolded, which factors in why everything was dark.
 I also had no idea how long I had been sleeping.
-All I knew was that my sleep was deep, like a coma, where you remember nothing and realise you are at the mercy of your captor for the duration of your absence.
-Not a very comforting thought, but I really didn’t have much of a choice.
+All I knew was that my sleep was deep, like a coma, where you remember nothing and realise you are at the mercy of your captor for the duration of your absence in dream kingdom.

 Someone next to me was breathing slowly.
 Without seeing who it was I knew it was Aria.
 I heard her move slightly, the way a child does when it wakes up after a long night’s sleep.